How to Plan a Perfect Day Trip to Rottnest Island in Australia

 How much time to spend on Rottnest Island

 During our first visit, we only spent 3-4 hours exploring Rottnest Island: I would recommend trying to catch a ferry at 9 or 10 AM in the morning for a Rottnest Island day trip and returning to Perth at 3-4 PM in the afternoon for a day trip.
-If you are staying overnight in Perth, I would recommend staying in Cottesloe or Fremantle.
-Click here to check out accommodation options in Perth.
+If you are staying overnight in Perth, the CBD, Northbridge, West Perth, Leederville and Subiaco are popular and well-located neighborhoods for visitors.
+We loved our stay at The Sebel West Perth, a small boutique aparthotel that has in-room kitchen, washer, dryer, comfortable beds as well as secure, undercover parking.
+Click here to book your stay at The Sebel West Perth or head on over here for other highly-rated accommodation options in Perth.

 However, it is also possible to stay overnight on Rottnest Island.
+Staying on Rottnest Island gives you a tad more flexibility so that you aren’t rushing to catch the ferry back, and allows for plenty of time lounging on the beach or exploring some of Rottnest Island’s more far-flung corners.
 Wondering where to stay on Rottnest Island?
 There are a number of accommodation options but many older hotels are due for some sprucing up and renovation.
 The good news is that a new accommodation option has opened up on Rottnest Island and it is unique to say the least: Discovery Rottnest.

 This eco-resort offers glamping on Rottnest Island with beach access to both Pinky’s Beach as well as The Basin – the location really can’t be beat.
 The property has a number of different room categories from the couple’s superior tent to ocean view deluxe tents; families are welcome and there are a number of family tents equipped with bunk beds for the little ones.
 We stayed in a couple’s superior tent along the roadside, and were impressed by how spacious yet cozy it was.
 As I’m not much of a camper, you can imagine my delight when I saw the bathroom.